Amica Wronki: Merger and disbandment

-Amica will still function as a lower-league team for the 2006–2007 season but the bulk of players and staff has either joined new clubs or transferred to Lech Poznań which will be representing the new merged team in the Ekstraklasa.
-The new players are mainly youth players; the oldest player in the new squad is 22 years old.
-This will give them an opportunity to showcase their talents before they are transferred either to Lech Poznań, who have the right of first refusal, or to other clubs.
+Amica would still function as a lower-league team for the 2006–07 season but the bulk of players and staff had either joined new clubs or transferred to Lech Poznań which represented the newly merged team in the Ekstraklasa.
+The roster consisted mostly of youth players; the oldest player in the new squad being 22 years old.
+This would have gave them an opportunity to showcase their talents before they are transferred either to Lech Poznań, who have the right of first refusal, or to other clubs.

-Apparently the main reason that the merger was finalised was that the Amica company wanted to invest in a team with a larger fanbase.
-Wronki has a population of 12,000 while Poznań has over 578,900 inhabitants.
+Allegedly, one of the main reasons that the merger was finalised was the Amica company wanting to invest in a team with a larger fanbase.
+At the time, Wronki has a population of 12,000 while Poznań has over 578,900 inhabitants..
 Another reason was that Lech Poznań were looking for a new sponsor to inject funds into the team and Amica fit the bill perfectly since they were so close.
-Both cities are in the Greater Poland province of Poland and are barely 50 km apart.
-Amica get to advertise to more people while Lech Poznań have the financial clout to challenge for the league title.
+Both cities are in the Greater Poland voivodeship of Poland and are barely 50 km apart.

-The 2006/2007 season didn't start well for the new-look Lech Poznań as they lost their chance to get into Europe, a benefit that Amica Wronki fought for last season by finishing 4th while Lech Poznań finished 6th.
-They lost 4–1 on aggregate against Moldovan team FC Tiraspol in the UEFA Intertoto cup and have to contend with a season without European football in Poznań.
+The 2006–07 season didn't start well for the new-look Lech Poznań as they lost their chance to get into Europe, a benefit that Amica Wronki fought for last season by finishing fourth while Lech Poznań was placed sixth.
+They lost 4–1 on aggregate against Moldovan team FC Tiraspol in the UEFA Intertoto Cup and had to contend with a season without European football in Poznań.

 The reserve team then became its first team but only lasted one season before it was finally disbanded.
 In 2007, one of the clubs that was merged that created Amica, Błękitni Wronki, was re-founded and is considered to be a phoenix club.

 Stadium

 The Wronki Stadium is small and modern with undersoil heating.
 The ground holds just over 5,000 spectators – a third of the town's population – and has floodlighting.
 The stadium staged three games during the 2006 UEFA U-19 European Championships held in Poland.
-The stadium is currently used by the Lech Poznań reserve team, whilst Błękitni Wronki Amica's phoenix club play in Popów, hoping to return to their spiritual home in Wronki in the future.
+The stadium is currently used by the Lech Poznań's reserve team, whilst Błękitni Wronki Amica's phoenix club play in Popów, hoping to return to their spiritual home in Wronki in the future.